chamaken/cgolmnl/README.md

 4. Go callback above demultiplex data param into Go function and real data param
 5. call real Go callback

-cb_run2() is too complicated for me to implement. then I added new one - cb_run3() which introduce new callback prototype.
+To wrap cb_run2() I added new one -

     typedef int (*mnl_ctl_cb_t)(const struct nlmsghdr *nlh, uint16_t type, void *data);

-As you know though, this is called in case of control type message (NLMSG_...)
+As you know though, this is called in case of control type message (NLMSG_...) and function signature has changed.

+    func CbRun2(buf []byte, seq, portid uint32, cb_data MnlCb, data interface{}, cb_ctl MnlCtlCb, ctltypes []uint16) (int, error) {

+The last parameters is list of controll message type, e.g NLMSG_NOOP, NLMSG_ERROR... cb_ctl will be called in case of being specified in the list.
+See callbacl_test.go CbRun2 context for example.

 ### errno ###